warmthengine/warmth-engine-observatory/WE-GSI-ASSESSMENTS.md

 **Baseline Rationale:** The WE GSI launched at 50% (neutral baseline) reflecting the genuine transitional state observable in October 2025, where significant coordination signals coexist with fragmentation pressures.
 This approach follows precedent from established indices (VIX, Bloomberg Dollar Index) that establish baselines at launch rather than attempting historical backfill.

-**Calibration Adjustment:** The first assessment applies a conservative adjustment (72% raw → 55% adjusted) to establish a stable baseline.
-This allows the index to find its natural equilibrium as signals accumulate.
-Future assessments will use raw calculations without adjustment.
+**Launch Volatility:** The first assessment yields 72% based on raw calculation from 4 signals.
+With small sample size, early-stage volatility is expected and mathematically normal.
+The index will stabilize as signal archive grows and diverse signal mix provides more balanced assessments.

 **Detailed Calculation:** See `WE-GSI-CALCULATION-001.md` for complete dimensional scoring transparency.